 Fishing for blue catfish, channel catfish, and flathead catfish should continue to be good across the entire lake.
-The numbers of small blue catfish (under 26”; https://short.mdc.mo.gov/fishing/species/catfish/catfish-weight-chart).
+Truman has an abundant population of small blue catfish (under 26”; https://short.mdc.mo.gov/fishing/species/catfish/catfish-weight-chart).
 Anglers are encouraged to harvest smaller blue catfish when they catch them even if they are small than you would normally harvest.
-The number of fish (>34”) in and above the slot has steadily increased in recent years and will likely to continue to increase.
+The number of fish in and above the slot-length limit has steadily increased in recent years and will likely continue to increase.
 Blue catfish tend to school by size, keep moving and try new spots to maximize your chances to find a spot with larger fish.
 Blues can be caught on flats throughout much of the year.
 Concentrate along channel brakes during the fall and deep holes and bends in channels in winter.
 Don’t underestimate fishing opportunities for blues in the winter months, anglers have some of the most consistent blue catfish bites during the coldest months of the year.
 Blue catfish can be caught on rod and reel anchored or drifting cut shad.
 Anchoring up and fishing is often best in the cold winter months while drifting is more successful when the water is warm in the summer months.
 Blues can also be caught effectively drifting or anchoring jug lines baited with cut shad on flats and channel ledges.
 During periods of high water, channels and blues will forage in the newly flooded vegetation.
 Channel catfish can be targeted on the flats with worms or prepared baits.
 Channel catfish will move to rip rap near roads and bridges to spawn in May and early June.
 Truman is home to some large flatheads.
 Prime locations are the upper portions of the Grand and Osage arms and the Tebo Arm.
-For flatheads, fish with live green sunfish or goldfish near fencerows and timbered flats and points near the channel.
+For flatheads, fish with live green sunfish or goldfish near old fencerows, timbered flats and main lake points with timber near the channel.
 Set lines should be set fairly shallow during summer months when the thermocline is present.
 Rod and reel anglers have good luck targeting flatheads in the spring on the Osage and South Grand rivers and Deepwater Creek.